 MasterClass is a streaming educational platform “where anyone can learn from the world’s best.”
-With a monthly subscription, users can access video tutorials from 150+ instructors who are renowned professionals in their fields – from cooking classes with Gordon Ramsey and creative writing with Neil Gaiman to leadership insights from the White House politicians.
-All courses are self-paced and can be broken down into bite-sized pieces for a better-personalised experience and to match busy schedules.
+With a monthly subscription, users can access video tutorials from 150+ instructors who are renowned professionals in their fields – from cooking classes with Gordon Ramsey and creative writing with Neil Gaiman to leadership insights from White House politicians.
+All courses are self-paced and can be broken down into bite-sized pieces for a better-personalized experience and to match busy schedules.

 Gamification has been part of traditional educational models for a long time; it’s not a new concept.
 However, with the rise of the “tech” part in edtech, gamification has turned into one of the leading edtech investment trends.
 It’s a very flexible tool you can apply to any educational material.
 Besides, game mechanics motivates and engages students (even adults) in the educational process effectively and, most importantly, naturally.

 Gamification in edtech has tremendous potential since you can use even the tools that, at first glance, serve only for entertainment.
 Here’s a brilliant example: Minecraft: Education Edition.
 A popular computer game played by millions of children has been successfully used for teaching.
 In Minecraft, you can build almost any training module — architecture, geography, English, biology, culture, physics, or chemistry, you name it.
 And this method combines two essential factors at once.
 First, children get involved in a familiar and engaging environment, so parents or teachers don’t have to make an effort to keep their attention.
 Second, the game’s flexibility allows presenting any learning material in a game form — it only depends on the teacher’s imagination.